The effect of substrate waviness on random sequential adsorption packing properties: Results and discussion

-A few $\rho(r)$ curves for a selected set of parameters are depicted in Fig.\ref{fig:rho}a.
+A few $\rho(r)$ curves for a selected set of parameters are presented in Fig.\ref{fig:rho}a.
 For a flat surface, the minimal distance giving nonzero correlations is given by touching balls and equals $r=D=1$.
-On a curved surface projections of balls on $xy$ plane can significantly overlap when a local surface slope is high, resulting in a minimal distance much lower than 1, as can be seen for $A = 4$ and $\lambda=1.6$.
+On a curved surface, projections of balls on $xy$ plane can significantly overlap when a local surface slope is high, resulting in a minimal distance much lower than 1, as is shown for $A = 4$ and $\lambda=1.6$.
 Moreover, one would expect increased correlations for $r$ being integer multiples of a sine wavelength $\lambda$.
-Indeed, for a high amplitude $A = 4$ and $\lambda=1.6$ one observes maxima near $r = k\lambda = 1.6, 3.2, \dots$.
-However, for $A = 0.4$ those maxima are already not visible and the main difference compared to a flat surface case is the shape of the first maximum.
+Indeed, for a high amplitude $A = 4$ and $\lambda=1.6$ maxima are observed near $r = k\lambda = 1.6, 3.2, \dots$.
+However, for $A = 0.4$ those maxima are no longer visible and the main difference compared to a flat surface case is the shape of the first maximum.
 For $A = 0.08$, $\rho(r)$ dependence almost completely overlaps with the curve for flat surface, apart from the overall maximal value.
-This maximal value $\rho_\text{max}$ will turn out to be the best indicator of surface inhomogeneity.
-First, we have to observe that if we introduce even a slight anisotropy to the packing, the weak, logarithmic divergence is regularised.
-Indeed, we can then imagine that $\rho(r)$ near minimal distance is a superposition of many logarithmically divergent $\rho_D(r) \propto \log(r/D - 1)$ functions with different $D$ originating from the dependence of a minimal distance on particles' orientations.
-As a $0^\text{th}$ order approximation, we can assume that all $\rho_D(r)$ have the same weight, which gives
+This maximal value $\rho_\text{max}$ appears to be the best indicator of surface inhomogeneity.
+First, it is necessary to observe that if even a slight anisotropy is introduced to the packing, the weak, logarithmic divergence will regularise.
+It is due to the fact that $\rho(r)$ near minimal distance is a superposition of many logarithmically divergent $\rho_D(r) \propto \log(r/D - 1)$ functions with different $D$ originating from the dependence of a minimal distance on particles' orientations.
+As a $0^\text{th}$ order approximation, it can be assumed that all $\rho_D(r)$ have the same weight, which gives